NavyaG-lab/Tech-writer/onboarding/introduction.md

 ---

 - [ ]  Generating a new service using the nu-service-template
-- [ ]  Creating a component to read the dataset files from S3
+- [ ]  Getting the avro partitions through the s3 component
-  - [ ]  Make a request to metapod to get the list of paths for the dataset written
+- [ ]  Defining the inner representation of the entity
-  - [ ]  Read the avros from S3
+- [ ]  Endpoint to trigger data consumption
-- [ ]  Create a **producer** to publish each row of the dataset
+- [ ]  Producing and consuming to kafka
-- [ ]  Create a **consumer** to read the published messages and persist to datomic
+- [ ]  Saving to datomic
-- [ ]  Create a graphql API for the Bill information
+- [ ]  Endpoint for getting the data
+- [ ]  Testing
+  - [ ]  Unit tests
+  - [ ]  Integration test
+- [ ]  Run the service locally

 ## Creating the Dataset